General criterion for non-Hermitian skin effects and Application: Fock space skin effects in many body systems

 where $\tau_0=(2N\sinh\alpha)^{-1}$ is the conventional relaxation time evaluated from the energy.
-Then, from Eq.(\ref{eq:kappa0_eval}), we conclude that the Fock space skin effect exceptionally slows down the relaxation time of the surviving probability, which could be observable in experiments.
+Then, from Eq.(\ref{eq:kappa0_eval}), we conclude that the Fock space skin effect exceptionally slows down the relaxation time of the survival probability, which could be observable in experiments \cite{SM}.

-\paragraph*{Discussion.---} In this paper, we propose a general criterion for non-Hermitian skin effects.
+\paragraph*{Discussion.---} In this Letter, we propose a general criterion for non-Hermitian skin effects.
 Applying it to many-body systems, we discover a novel class of non-Hermitian skin effects, the Fock space skin effect.
 We also discuss a possible experimental signal for the Fock space skin effect.

-Whereas we focus on many-body systems in this letter, our criterion applies to a wide range of systems.
-For instance, the criterion works for the Liouvillian: When the state space is given by a finite-dimensional Hilbert space $\mathcal{H}$, the Liouvillian acts on the Hilbert space $\mathcal{B}(\mathcal{H})$ spanned by all the linear operators on $\mathcal{H}$, which is also finite-dimensional.
+Whereas we focus on many-body systems in this Letter, our criterion applies to a wide range of systems.
+For instance, the criterion works for the Liouvillian: When the state space is given by a finite-dimensional Hilbert space $\mathcal{H}$, the Liouvillian acts on the Hilbert space $\mathcal{B}(\mathcal{H})$ spanned by all the linear operators on $\mathcal{H}$, which is also finite dimensional.
 We can consider the $\Lambda$-localization for eigenstates of the Liouvillian on $\mathcal{B}(\mathcal{H})$ and discuss the corresponding skin effects.
+Our criterion also works on skin effects without open boundaries \cite{Lee2021}.
 Furthermore, our method applies to network models described by a linear operator, where no translation invariance usually exists.
-We hope to report these applications in the future.

 We thank Daichi Nakamura, Yusuke O. Nakai, and Kohei Kawabata for their helpful discussions.
 This work was supported by JST CREST Grant No.~JPMJCR19T2, Japan.
-K.S. was supported by the Graduate School of Science, Kyoto University, under the Ginpu Fund.
+K.S. was supported by the Graduate School of Science, Kyoto University, under the Ginpu Fund, and JST SPRING, Grant No.~JPMJSP2110.
+M.S. was supported by JSPS KAKENHI Grant No.~JP24K00569.

 \paragraph*{Note added.---} A part of this work was presented in \cite{Dresden}.
 After completing this work, we became aware of a recent related work \cite{Shen2024}.

 \widetext

 {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}} {S\arabic{section}}